francisco-ricardo/wkt2geojson/README.md

 ./wkt2geojson < input.wkt > output.geojson
 ```

-This command reads WKT data from `input.wkt` and writes the corresponding GeoJSON to `output.geojson`.
+These commands read WKT data from `input.wkt` and write the corresponding GeoJSON to `output.geojson`.
 If any of the file options are omitted, the program defaults to using `stdin` and `stdout`.

-The getopt function is used to parse the command-line options.
+The `getopt` function is used to parse the command-line options.
 The available options are:

 - -i: Specifies the input file path.
 - -o: Specifies the output file path.